-Scripture is from New King James Version unless otherwise noted
+Scripture is from the NKJV unless otherwise noted

 John 11:25-26 “Jesus said to her, ‘I am the resurrection and the life.
 He who believes in Me, though he may die, he shall live.
-And whoever lives and believes in Me shall never die.
-Do you believe this?’”
+And whoever lives and believes in Me shall never die.’”

 Many, of course, have taught that human beings only seem to die.
-The physical body dies, but the spirit lives on consciously, either in Heaven with Christ - or - in Hell with Satan.
+The physical body dies, while the soul lives on consciously, in Heaven with Christ, or in Hell with Satan and his demons.

-Each student must search the Scriptures for answers, and consider all of the evidence.
+Each student must search the Scriptures and consider all of the evidence.
 Where does the weight of the evidence fall?
-I personally, do NOT believe that this is a “salvation issue” - that is - one which would cause a loss of salvation for failure to believe a specific doctrine.
-But I do believe that one’s personal relationship with God our Father, will be strongly affected by the belief one holds, concerning man’s state in death.
+I personally, do NOT believe this is a “salvation issue” (an issue that would be the sole cause for one to gain or loose salvation).
+I do believe that one’s personal relationship with God our Father, will be strongly affected by the belief one holds, concerning man’s state in death.
 I will explain.

-If man was created with an immortal nature - with a soul or spirit which continues on with consciousness after death of the physical body, then the spirit must go somewhere at death.
-It must go to Heaven or to Hell, wander the earth as a disembodied spirit, or join the “collective consciousness” as some world religions teach.
+If man was created with an immortal nature, then the soul or spirit must go somewhere at death.
+It must go to Heaven, to Hell, to Purgatory, wander the earth as a disembodied spirit, or join the “collective consciousness” as some religions teach.

-The traditional teaching of an eternal place of conscious torment, makes God our Father out to be a monster whose wrath is never appeased.
-How could I love a vindictive monster?
+The traditional teaching of eternal torment in a place created by God for that purpose, makes God our Father out to be a monster whose wrath is never appeased.
+How could I love and completely trust, a vindictive monster?

-And what about those who were not able to choose Christ, either because they were too young, or were mentally handicapped, or were simply ignorant of the God of the Bible.
+And what about those who were not able to choose Christ, either because they were too young, were mentally handicapped, or were simply ignorant of the God of the Bible.
 Where do their spirits go?
-If they are consigned to Hell simply because they died before missionaries could reach them, what does this say about God’s justice?
+If they are consigned to Hell simply because they died before baptism, or before missionaries could reach them, what does that say about God’s justice?